 Improving your credit report

-If you’re concerned about what UK lenders see when they access your credit report there are steps that you can take to improve this.
+If you’re worried about failing a credit check or concerned about what UK lenders see when they access your credit report there are steps that you can take to improve this.

 - Rebalance your debt to income ratio by paying off some debt